verrazzano/docs/content/en/docs/guides/app-deployment/application-deployment-guide.md

 The user name and password for both Prometheus and Grafana are the same.

-### Suppress Kiali Console Warnings
+### Suppress Kiali console warnings

 For some applications, the Kiali console may show warnings for VirtualService and Gateway objects that replicate hostname/port configurations across multiple IngressTraits.
-These warnings do not impact functionality, but can be suppressed with the following component override:
+These warnings do not impact functionality and can be suppressed with the following component override:
 ```
 kiali:
   overrides: